amacarrilla/conferenceScheduling/README.md

 # ABOUT

-2019 January
 First of all, no doubt, there are a lot of solutions, in this case this is the mine! :)

 # PROBLEM
- You are planning a conference or Event and you have received a lot of proposals choosen after differents filters or process and now you've to fit them into the time constraints of the day.
+ You are planning a conference or event and you have received a lot of proposals chosen after differents filters or process and now you've to fit them into the time constraints of the day.
 There are a lot of different combinations, so I suggest to write some code lines :)

   Some rules and constraints always are funny...
 * The conference has different tracks each of which has a morning and afternoon session.